vvanouytsel/braindump/Braindump/AI/Models.md

-#ai
+---
+tags:
+  - ai
+---

 There are a million of models that you can run locally.
 There is a big difference between these models.
 In this page I try to make a summary on how to find a correct model for your usecase.

 This video is a very nice introduction about the rabbit hole of running LLMs.
 [All You Need To Know About Running LLMs Locally - YouTube](https://www.youtube.com/watch?v=XwL_cRuXM2E)

 ## SillyTavern